lucypero/lucydxcpp/README.md

 # How to build

-(Visual Studio and cmake need to be installed)
+- Visual Studio and cmake need to be installed

+- While installing Visual Studio, pick to install the Windows SDK and the latest MSVC compiler in the Visual Studio Installer

 From a Developer Command Prompt for VS, `cd` to the repo folder and run...